Your rights as a grad student

 If you are not doing your job, you probably know it: you may be making poor progress, avoiding hard discussions, or just not having fun.
 You and your advisor may both be reluctant to bring up these concerns.
 But if you do not do so, both of you have failed in your common goal of making you a success.

 Just as Allen School faculty have the responsibility to let a student know if they are not meeting expectations and help them come up with a plan to improve, if you are at all unsure about this, initiate a conversation with your advisor(s).
-It goes without saying that this will be part of your yearly Review of Progress meeting, but be careful about waiting until the ROP meeting if things are not right.
+It goes without saying that this will be part of your yearly Review of Progress meeting, but do not wait until the ROP meeting if things are not right.